Sammy Sasso: High school

 Sasso attended Nazareth Area High School in Nazareth, Pennsylvania from 2014 to 2018.
 During his time at Nazareth High School, Sammy Sasso established himself as a notable wrestler with a strong track record marked by skill and consistency.
-Sasso was a four-time Pennsylvania state place winner and two-time state champion at 138 lbs, and 145 lbs.
-Sasso went 135-3 during final three high school seasons and had an overall record of 180-11.
+Sasso was a four-time Pennsylvania state place winner and two-time state champion at 138 lbs and 145 lbs.
+Sasso went 135-3 during his final three high school seasons and had an overall record of 180-11.
 He holds several records for Nazareth Area High School including: most takedowns per season (275), most takedowns per career (793), most pins per career (88), most wins per season (50), most career matches (191), and most career wins (180).

-In addition, Sasso was an Ironman, Super 32, Beast of the East and Flo Nationals champion.In freestyle, he was a Cadet World Team Trials finalist, and Fargo national champion.
-Prior to committing to Ohio State, Sasso was a top-5 recruit overall in the country according to FloWrestling.
+In addition, Sasso was an Ironman, Super 32, Beast of the East and Flo Nationals champion.
+In freestyle, he was a Cadet World Team Trials finalist and Fargo national champion.
+Prior to committing to Ohio State, Sasso was a top-5 national recruit according to FloWrestling.